html Advance America PAC — Reform Democracy. Build the Future.

 Pentagon Toilet Seat

-Source: DoD Inspector General / The Washington Post
+Source: DoD Inspector General / Washington Post

-Government Pays
+Govt Pays

 $640